 ASU Main.
-ASU Main is located near the heart of metropolitan Phoenix in the city of Tempe (population 160,000).
+ASU Main is located near the heart of metropolitan Phoenix in the city of Tempe (population 163,626).
 Nearby are the municipalities that make up the fast-growing Valley of the Sun: Chandler, Gilbert, Glendale, Mesa, Scottsdale, and other communities.

 ASU Main comprises more than 700 acres and offers outstanding physical facilities to support the university's educational programs.
-Buildings are modern and attractively designed.